tthoma24/resume/README.md

 [comment]: # (Empty line below should be maintained to keep long line separating contact info from Objectove sectio when viewed on GitHub)
 #
 # OBJECTIVE
-## Vision-driven change agent with career-long record of IT support, machine maintenance, and technical documentation for leading organizations
+## Vision-driven change agent with career-long record of IT support, system administration, and technical documentation for leading organizations

 Proven talent for aligning business strategy and objectives with established technical support and security paradigms to achieve maximum operational impacts with minimum resource expenditures.
 Efficiency-focused thought leader with expertise spanning system administration, computer and server security, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, security awareness training, customer service, and technology solutions.
 Exceptionally dedicated professional with keen interpersonal, communication, and organizational skills.